 - It’s rich in antioxidants.

-Shop my body butter, and all my products here on my Shop page, or come purchase in person at Body Solace Studio, in Truro NS.
+Shop my body butter, and all my products here on my Shop page, or come purchase in person at the Truro Farmers Market.

 If you’re interested in which Farmers Market I’ll be at each weekend, follow me on Facebook, or join my email newsletter list to get the inside scoop each week!